berthott/laravel-sx/readme.md

 * Export options
   * `exportFormat`: Defines the export format.
 Possible values are: `XLSX`, `CSV`, `TSV`, `ODS`, `XLS`, `HTML`, `MPDF`, `DOMPDF`, `TCPDF`.
 See the [Laravel-Excel Documentation](https://docs.laravel-excel.com/3.1/exports/export-formats.html).
 Defaults to `XLSX`.
   * `excludeFromExport`: Defines an array of columns to be excluded from the export.
 Defaults to  `['created_at', 'updated_at', 'survey', 'respondentid']`.

+## Remarks

+### SX short variable names vs. long variable names

+SX uses short variable names for export by default.
+While the SX API gives us the option to export also long names, when interacting with respondents, it requires short names.
+Therefore we export the short names and use the returned structure to guess the short and full names however we need them.
+See `\berthott\SX\Services\SxSurveyService`.

 ## Compatibility